Do you want to do link building but don’t know where to start?

 Here’s a practical example.

-You can create a study in the blogging industry.
+First, research the topic.
+Then, you can create a study in the blogging industry.

 You can ask a sizeable number of bloggers the same question, then collect the data and publish it.